-Cat Indicator Evaluation questions Objectives and hypotheses Comments 1 Fish (River) Short-term questions: What did CEW contribute to native fish community resilience?
-What did CEW contribute to native fish survival?
-Long-term questions: What did CEW contribute to native fish populations?
-What did CEW contribute to native fish diversity?
-Determine presence or absence, relative abundance and age or size structure for certain key species.
-Designed for Basin-scale evaluation, but will not provide a direct relationship with flow and will not answer evaluation questions for CEW in the LMR Selected Area 1 Hydrology (River) This method does not include any short or long- term evaluation questions.
+Cat.
+Indicator Evaluation questions Objectives and hypotheses Comments 1 Fish (Channel) This method does not include any short or long- term evaluation questions.
+However, CEWO Category 1 Fish (Channel) condition monitoring data will be consolidated to evaluate relevant fish targets of DEWNR's Long Term Watering Plan (see Section 4.1.2).
+Objective: Determine presence or absence, relative abundance and age or size structure for selected key species.
+Determine temporal variation in large-bodied and small-bodied fish assemblage structures as well as the size/age compositions of key species.
+Consolidate CEWO Category 1 condition monitoring data to evaluate DEWNR's Long Term Watering Plan targets.
+Designed for Basin-scale evaluation, but will not provide a direct relationship with flow and will not answer evaluation questions regarding CEW contribution in the LMR Selected Area.
+1 Hydrology (Channel) This method does not include any short or long- term evaluation questions.
 However, this indicator contributes to the evaluation of a broad range of questions.
-Objective: • Provide discharge and water level data to inform other indicators.
-Hypothesis: • N/A Incorporates monitoring of daily discharge
+Objective: Provide discharge and water level data to inform other indicators.
+Reports existing monitoring of daily discharge and water level.

-Cat Indicator Evaluation questions Objectives and hypotheses Comments 3 Fish spawning and recruitment (flow-cued spawners) What did CEW contribute to native fish reproduction?
-What did CEW contribute to native larval fish growth and survival?
-Long-term questions: What did CEW contribute to native fish populations?
-What did CEW contribute to fish population/community resilience?
-What did CEW contribute to native fish survival?
-Compare and contrast spawning response to various environmental water deliveries Compare and contrast recruitment success in response to various CEW deliveries Compare and contrast the timing of spawning and source (i.e. natal origin) of new recruits in response to various environmental water deliveries Identify potential associations between reproduction (spawning and recruitment) and environmental water delivery (e.g. magnitude, timing and source) Determine population connectivity between regions (e.g. whether larvae spawned in the Goulburn recruiting to LMR Selected Area populations).
+Cat.
+Indicator Evaluation questions Objectives and hypotheses Comments 3 Fish spawning and recruitment (flow- cued spawners) Short-term question: What did CEW contribute to reproduction (spawning and recruitment) of golden perch and silver perch?
+Long-term question: What did CEW contribute to the resilience of golden perch and silver perch populations?
+Objectives: Compare and contrast spawning response to various environmental water deliveries.
+Compare and contrast recruitment success in response to various CEW deliveries.
+Compare and contrast the timing of spawning and source (i.e. natal origin) of new recruits in response to various environmental water deliveries.
+Identify potential associations between reproduction (spawning and recruitment) and environmental water delivery (e.g. magnitude, timing and source).
+Determine population connectivity between regions (e.g. whether larvae spawned in the Goulburn recruiting to LMR Selected Area populations).
 Hypotheses: Increases in flow above regulated entitlement flow (in-channel or overbank) in spring-summer will promote the spawning and recruitment (to YOY) of golden perch and silver perch.
-Multiple years of enhanced spring-summer flow will increase the resilience of golden perch and sliver perch populations in the LMR Enables the explicit association of fish spawning and recruitment with flow Provides complementary information at different life stages on three time scales (near real-time, yearly and 5- yearly) to inform adaptive management.
-Historical data from SARDI will provide extended temporal interpretation Allows evaluation of CEW at both local and Basin-scale, and addresses both Selected Area and Basin-wide ecological objectives Larval abundance data obtained by tows may complement Category 2 indicators in other Selected Areas
+Multiple years of enhanced spring-summer flow will increase the resilience of golden perch and silver perch and silver perch populations in the LMR.
+Enables the explicit association of fish spawning and recruitment with flow.
+Provides complementary information at different life stages on three time scales (near real-time, yearly and 5-yearly) to inform adaptive management.
+Historical data from SARDI will provide extended temporal interpretation.
+Allows evaluation of CEW at both local and Basin-scale, and addresses both Selected Area and Basin- wide ecological objectives Larval abundance data obtained by tows may complement Category 2 indicators in other Selected Areas.